capsey/archeology-mod/README.md

 It consists of 2 parts: Surface and Main ruins.
 Surface ruins are the structure you see on the picture above.
 They are located on the ground and indicate an Ancient Ruins underneath.
 Main ruins are structures buried under the Surface ones, surrounded with Excavation Blocks.
 You can find a Clay Pots with loot in them!

 ## Unimplemented Features (yet)
-* Dyeing the Clay Pots (separate from Ceramic Shards)
 * Copper Brush enchantments
 * More ceramic shards
 * (Maybe) [The Copper Golem](https://www.youtube.com/watch?v=jVdBhu0KgJo)